SirSergi0/Repository---AI-application-for-azophotoswitches-optimization-with-pharmacological-interest/Diary.md

 Outcome:
  - Presentation of the article "Combined Machine Learning and GRID-Independent Molecular Descriptor (GRIND) Models to Probe the Activity Profiles of 5-Lipoxygenase Activating Protein Inhibitors".
  - Begining of the research.

+ ### 17/09/2024	15:00h	Dr.Moreno	C7/135

+ Update of the project's direction and introduction to the project's fucntionalities.

+### 08/10/2024 Stand by of the project

+For those how might concern, the project (script) will remain in stand by until we gain access to a molecular descriptor software calculator.
+Ideally something as AlvaDesc Python (arrangements are being made)...

+### 14/11/2024 End of the stand by period

+End of the stand by period.
+We have access to AlvaDesc and it seems to work.